Danielcoffee/learnvim/note.md

 - dG: delete to end of file: "POWERFULL"
 - X: delete character front of cursor
 - x: delete character at cursor
+- dip: delete all to paragraphap
+- dap : delete all & paragraph

 ## Undo
 - Use 'u' to undo last command